MERNCraft/css-only-games-1/README.md

 As you have just seen, you can set a `counter` to a value given by a custom CSS property.
 If you change the value of the custom CSS property, the values of all the counters will be recalculated.

 But you can also use `counter-set` explicitly anywhere in your CSS.
 Will there be a conflict of interests?
 Who will win?
-The custom CSS property or the value give by `counter-set`?
+The custom CSS property or the value given by `counter-set`?

 Here's how you could test this.
 Add a new line to your HTML: